Get in touch

 About our AI Barometer

-Each month we survey 100 IT and business decision makers across the UK about their views, experiences and attitudes about AI adoption in their organisation.
+Each month, we survey 100 IT and business decision makers across the UK.
+They share their views, experiences, and attitudes about AI adoption in their organisations.
 All respondents come from organisations across a range of private and public sectors.
 50% of respondents were from organisations with 3,000 or more employees globally.